github/docs/content/actions/security-guides/automatic-token-authentication.md

 {% data reusables.actions.forked-write-permission %}

-The two workflow examples earlier in this article show the `permissions` key being used at the workflow level, and at the job level.
-In [Example 1](#example-1-passing-the-github_token-as-an-input) the two permissions are specified for the entire workflow.
-In [Example 2](#example-2-calling-the-rest-api) write access is granted for one scope for a single job.
+The two workflow examples earlier in this article show the `permissions` key being used at the job level, as it is best practice to limit the permissions' scope.

 For full details of the `permissions` key, see "[AUTOTITLE](/actions/using-workflows/workflow-syntax-for-github-actions#permissions)."